 It does not appear that the rate changes will have any effect on the administration of workers’ comp claims.
 So injured workers should not be concerned about bringing new claims if they are injured while on the job.
 After all, when employers can reduce operating costs, they are more likely to contribute properly to the system and are less likely to dispute claims.

-If you have questions about advancing a work comp claim, an experienced attorney can advise you.
+If you have questions about advancing a work comp claim, a workers compensation lawyer can advises you.